kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

    cluster will be able to send and receive traffic on both IP families, but services which use the `clusterIP` or `ClusterIPs` field will only be able to use the IP family of this flag.
-4. When upgrading a cluster to dualstack, the first element of the `--service-cluster-ip-range` flag MUST NOT change IP families.
+4. When upgrading a cluster to dual-stack, the first element of the `--service-cluster-ip-range` flag MUST NOT change IP families.
 As an example, an IPv4 cluster can safely be upgraded to use `--service-cluster-ip-range=<ipv4-cidr>,<ipv6-cidr>`, but can not safely be